 Create a workspace that is dedicated to gift wrapping.

-It’s important to have an area where you can organize and store all of your supplies and you’ll always know where everything is.
+It’s important to have an area where you can organize and store all of your supplies so you’ll always know where everything is.

 Set the Mood For a Festive Christmas Gift Wrapping Event